 Best green screens for online teaching conclusion

-That’s it for our guide on using a green screen with any chroma key friendly software like Zoom or Manycam.
-Also, if you’re working with an online teaching company reach out to them to see if the video effects they provide work with a green screen.
+That’s it for our guide on using a green screen with any chroma key-friendly software like Zoom or Manycam.
+Also, if you’re working with an online teaching company, you can contact them to see if their video effects work with a green screen.

 It’s an overall great way to create an engaging and dynamic online class setting for young learners and it’s simple to setup.
 Make sure to checkout our guide on the best virtual backgrounds for online teachers too.